 Akin to building a home, SEO costs money.
-It’s an investment.
+It’s a long term investment.
 There’s no equity in the beginning.
 And you don’t get to enjoy the benefits until you’re finished building it.

 And like any home, you have to maintain it.
 But the longer you work at sprucing it up, the more it will appreciate in value and continue to build on itself.
-The ROI with SEO can have an amazing snowball effect.
+The ROI with B2C or B2B SEO can have an amazing snowball effect.